-There are several ways to use Sonatype Nexus for the dependencies you are using in your projects:
+There are several ways to use Nexus Repository for the dependencies you are using in your projects:

 |Proxing dependencies from the web.||You are always using the latest version of the dependencies.||The dependency is lost in case the link changes (if no version is specified within the POM).
 You are forced to adapt to all changes that are made to the dependency.|